ecridge/icetimer/README.md

 -------------

-Use the controls at the top of the program interface to enter session details and press `START` to begin.
+Use the controls at the top of the program interface to enter session details and press 'START' to begin.
 The background will turn amber to warn when there are 15 minutes left in the session and red when there are 5 minutes left.
-You can end the session by pressing `END` in order to change the session details (e.g. if more teams arrive).
+You can end the session by pressing 'END' in order to change the session details (e.g. if more teams arrive).

 The current game is highlighted in the match list and will respond to presses